nazomeku/skygate-wh/README.md

 - sort to optymalize transport flow

 ### Updates:
+- some validations (random fill with consideration of product quantity in warehouse)
-- code cleaning (improved - separated services file with functions)
+- code cleaning (separated services file with functions)
-- better sort (improved - proper rotation messages)
+- better sort (proper rotation messages)

 ### TBD:
-- some validations
 - more tests

 ### Technologies used: